-Effort Certification (Time & Effort) for Fall 2014 is online.
+Effort Certification (Time & Effort) for Summer 1 2015 is online.

 The purpose of the online system is to make it easier for employees and principal investigators to certify their effort on projects and to ensure that reports are accurate and completed in a timely manner.